 The F3 Sheepadoodle is also called the Multi-generation Sheepadoodle.
 This is the 3rd generation or later of a Sheepadoodle dog.

-Multi-generational Sheepadoodles is a word used to describe a dog beyond the 2nd generation.
+Multi-generational Sheepadoodles is a term used to describe a dog beyond the 2nd generation.
 This includes some of the Sheepadoodle generations listed above like F1BB, F2B, and F2BB.
 Many breeders will simply list multi-generation Sheepadoodle instead of listing the exact generation of Sheepadoodle.
 You will have to ask your breeder to specify which generation your Sheepadoodle is.

 F3 Sheepadoodle or Multi-generation Sheepadoodle Characteristics: